 In North Devon surfing is a lifestyle as well as a hobby – it’s not surprising considering all of the beautiful stretches of coastline.
 We’re visited by lots of beginner and pro surfers who crave a holiday of catching waves in the clean waters

 We’ve rounded up five things you probably didn’t know about the sport

 - Surfing actually started in Hawaii and Polynesia, as a sport which everyone could get involved with – regardless of gender, class and social standing – everyone was out enjoying the waves.

-- Hotdoggers Longboard Surf Club is the UK’s oldest and largest longboard club, and it’s based just down the road at Saunton Beach
+- Hotdoggers Longboard Surf Club is the UK’s oldest and largest longboard club, and it’s based just down the road at Saunton Beach.

 - The board’s material is also important when you’re trying to achieve the best result for your experience level.
 A foam board makes it a lot easier as a beginner, because it has the best stability in the water.
 Other options include fibreglass, open and closed epoxy, and hand-shaped or molded epoxy surfboards.

 - There’s a whole host of surfing lingo which you can add to your vocab.
-The ‘line-up’ is the area in the water where surfers will wait for surf; an ‘a-frame’ is a perfectly-shaped wave peak breaking both left and right; ‘backwash’ is when a waves returns to the ocean from the beach and collides with other waves; and ‘bogging’ can happen if your weight is too far back on the board and its nose rises.
+The ‘line-up’ is the area in the water where surfers will wait for surf; an ‘a-frame’ is a perfectly-shaped wave peak breaking both left and right; ‘backwash’ is when a wave returns to the ocean from the beach and collides with other waves; and ‘bogging’ can happen if your weight is too far back on the board and its nose rises.